intel/llvm/sycl/doc/design/NonRelocatableDeviceCode.md

 Each object file inside the static archive is processed seperately.
 `llvm-foreach` calls `sycl-post-link` once per object file.
-Since `llvm-spirv` is only called once, its input needs to be a single `TY_tempfilelist` containing all modules.
+Since `llvm-spirv` is only called once per compiler input, here only once for the static archive, its input needs to be a single `TY_tempfilelist` containing all modules.
 Since `sycl-post-link` can output multiple modules per-run and it is called multiple times, the output of `sycl-post-link` is actually a `TY_tempfilelist` where each entry is the path to another `TY_tempfilelist`.